shashirajpandey/shashirajpandey/README.md

-This is my personal webpage: http://shashirajpandey.github.io
+This is my personal webpage: http://shashirajpandey.github.io which have been personalized using the Derrick Minimal theme.